An Atheist blog

 "He said: 'On a scale of seven, where one means I know he exists, and seven I know he doesn't, I call myself a six.'

-Professor Dawkins went on to say he believed was a '6.9', stating: 'That doesn't mean I'm absolutely confident, that I absolutely know, because I don't'."
+Professor Dawkins went on to say he believed he was a '6.9', stating: 'That doesn't mean I'm absolutely confident, that I absolutely know, because I don't'."
 4

 Ms. Hills apparently did not do her homework.
 Dawkins and Williams had an almost identical debate in 2012-FEB with the same outcome.
 In Chapter 2 of his book "The God Delusion" Dawkins had introduced his famous seven point scale about the certainty that God does not exist. a "1" rating is for theists who are certain that God exists; a "7" rating is for strong Atheists who are certain that God does not exist.
 In the book, he wrote: